Code-Institute-Submissions/webzone-milestone-project-three/README.md

 * I used the [Esprima Syntax Validator tool](http://esprima.org/demo/validate.html) to validate my JavaScript syntax.
 My JavaScript is just few lines cpied from Matiarize.

 * I used the [Pep8 Online tool](http://pep8online.com/) to validate my Python syntax.

+### Mobile Friendly Test

+A mobile friendly test of this website was done using [search.google.com](https://search.google.com/test/mobile-friendly).
+The responsiveness was also done using websites such as [Am I Responsive](http://ami.responsivedesign.is/) and [Responsinator](http://www.responsinator.com/).

+### Errors

+### Resolved Errors

+* A user could access the Edit post page and could actually delete a post without signing-in.
+All the user needed to do was to click on a post to view it.
+Then on the Url, replace the word "view_post" with "edit_post" or "delete_post".
+To solve this problem I wrote a login required decorator and passed it to some @app.routes.
+Now if a user who is not signed-in tries to carry out any action which requires a user to sign-in, A flash message will apppear on screen saying `You need to sign in first`

+* A user in session could edit and delete post created by others eventhough I added the login_required decorator.
+To solve this problem I used and "if else" statement to check if the creator of the post is the currently signed-in user.
+If the result is true the user will be able to edit or delete a post.
+And if the result is false then the user won't be able to edit or delete the post.

+* A user who is not signed-in could also access the Create post page but with the implementaion of the login_required decorator this is no longer possible.

+### Unresolved Errors

+* There is no default picture for post image.
+If the post image url is not correct the image will appear broken and the post card will look messy.
+I acknowlegde that this can lead to poor user experience.
+I would like to work on this to render a default or plan b image if a user's post image link appears to be broken.

+* I tried to implement pagination and it resulted to many errors which I did  not manage to fix on time before submitting this project.
+I decided to remove the pagination code completely from the app.
+I acknowlegde that a blogging app like WEBZONE without pagination can result to poor user experience because users have to scroll down to view all post.
+I am currently learning about pagination and will implement it on all my upcoming projects.

+* All post image does not appear to have the same width.
+It would be good for the user interface if all posts' image on the home page have the same width.
+I was not able to resolve this error on time.

 ## Deployment